Hawks (band): Beyond 1982

 Hawks had a chance to tour in support of the second album, but chose instead to concentrate on a third album for Columbia, which was never released due to the group being dropped from the label.
-During that period the group were involved in some limited live performance, too.
+During that period the group were involved in some limited live performance.
 They had opened for Joan Jett and had also appeared with Head East in concert.

 The purposed third album was to be more of a concept album, according to Kaufman.
 The band had planned to continue recording at West Minist’r as opposed to a studio in LA or New York as there were fewer distractions in Otho.